Updated on February 9th, 2023

 - Day of the week or month payments are due.

-- Whether interest will be charged (and if so, how much interest); and
+- Whether interest will be charged (and, if so, what percentage).

 - The signatures of the borrower and lender.